yusale9/student-showcase/get.md

 | 200 - OK          | string | Order is correct.         |
 | 400 - Bad Request | string | Meal ordered is incorrect |

-GET Retrieve the currently available meal Retrieves the meal that is available at the current time.
+This call retrieves the currently available meal Retrieves the meal that is available at the current time.

 #GET /meal